insidethedata/keyword-report/README.md

 Snapshots are used to test the final rendered output and must be updated on a change to the render logic.
 This has been done with the `snapshottest` library.

+IMPORTANT: If you are running in Windows, the repository snapshot will fail the first test as it contains Unix style line endings.
+To solve this problem, you first need to regenerate a snapshot using `pipenv run snapshot-update` before making changes.